wlouie1/MusicPlot/README.md

 ## Mockup of TODOs
 ![alt text](mockup_todos.png "Logo Title Text 1")
+I will be tweaking the demo, so this mockup may become stale over time.

 ## Desired Feedback
 - Anything confusing?
 What would make it less confusing?